r-grandorder/tri-hermes/en/pages/Remnants/shimosa.md

 **Musashi:**

-If you happened to drop {(M) him /(F) her} for any reason while we were running at our top speed, {(M) he /(F) she} could be seriously injured, or worse.
+If you happened to drop [♂ him /♀ her] for any reason while we were running at our top speed, [♂ he /♀ she] could be seriously injured, or worse.
 Especially since this isn't exactly the safest path.

 **Fuuma Kotarou:**